rems-project/cn-tutorial/docs/getting-started/tutorials/pointers.md

 padding, arrays).
 The relationship is that for `take x = RW<ct>(expr)` we have `expr : pointer, x : to_basetype(ct)`. ") }}

-{{ todo("TODO: It would be nice to add an exercise that involves using the error messages to find a bug.") }}
+{{ todo("It would be nice to add an exercise that involves using the error messages to find a bug.") }}